anupam1897/anupam1897/README.md

 ## Skills

 - **Programming Languages**: I code mostly in Javascript and Python.
-I'm proficient in Node.js and writing secure and scalable API using ExpressJs, and Django.
-I also code in flutter-Dart.
+I'm proficient in Node.js and writing secure and scalable API using ExpressJs, and Flask.
+I also code in Flutter-Dart.
 - **Technologies**: Node.js, ExpressJs, Redis, MySql, AWS, JWT, Django,Heroku, Docker, Postman, Android, studio, flutter,
 - **Other Skills**: I'm good communicator and a team player.
 I love to play and try with new technology.